openstack/swift/doc/source/overview_erasure_code.rst

 * Cost of adding a dedicated EC nodes (or just dedicated EC devices)
 * Intended usage model(s)

-TODO: reword this paragraph:

-EC support impacts many of the code paths and background operations for data stored in a container that was created with an EC policy.
-However, as mentioned above, this is all transparent to users of the cluster.
-Note that it is possible to have multiple EC containers each with different EC policies that have different EC parameters just as it's possible to have a cluster that has multiple different replication policies with different replication levels.

 The Swift code base doesn't include any of the algorithms necessary to perform the actual encoding and decoding of data; that is left to an external library.
 The Storage Policies architecture is leveraged to allow EC on a per container basis and the object rings still